-We would not be able to do everything we do without the help of our dedicated interns!
-Every semester, our intern teams bring a range of backgrounds, perspectives and skills to a variety of programs with the Office of Sustainability.
+We would not be able to do everything we do without the help of our dedicated sustainability interns!
+Every semester, our intern teams bring a range of backgrounds, perspectives, and skills to a variety of programs with the Office of Sustainability.

 If you’re interested in joining our team please visit our Job Opportunities page to find internship openings.

 Nick is a 4th year Wildlife Ecology and Conservation major.
 He is interested in all aspects of wildlife conservation, but is primarily focused on community outreach and the conservation of large mammals.
 Last summer, Nick worked with the US Fish and Wildlife Service doing grizzly bear outreach and education at North Cascades National Park.
 This year, he is doing research on the effects of red foxes and coyotes on gray fox habitat use in the Gainesville area.
 In his free time, he enjoys wildlife photography, biking around Gainesville, and painting.